 Remove the chicken to a large bowl and allow to cool enough to handle; strain and set aside resulting broth, which will become the base of the soup.
 Taste the broth to check flavor; dilute with additional water if necessary.
 Pull the cooked chicken off the bone in large pieces and then cut into 1-inch chunks.
 Reserve the bones and funky bits of collagen in a large ziplock bag in the freezer to make chicken bone broth later.
 (Those bones are also full of flavor and minerals, don't throw them out!)

 Place dutch oven over medium heat.
 Once preheated, add 1 tablespoon (or less) of chicken fat; once melted, add onion, carrot, and celery and sauté for a few minutes, until the vegetables start to soften.
 Add herbs and continue sautéing for a few moments, until they start releasing their fragrance.
 Add the bell pepper and sauté for a couple more minutes, then season lightly with salt.
 Add tomatoes with juice (chop them up if the pieces are large), spinach, and garlic; continue frying until all the veggies are well-incorporated.
 Add 4-6 cups of broth and chopped chicken.
 Check seasoning and add a big of salt and pepper if desired.
 Bring to a gentle simmer and cover, allowing to simmer for 5-10 minutes while you prepare the dumplings.

 Combine the dry ingredients for dumplings and mix well.
-If making wheat flour dumplings, add the fat in small pieces and cut in with two butter knives until crumbly.
+Add the fat in small pieces and cut in with two butter knives until crumbly.
 In a separate bowl, beat the eggs and then add the milk (or broth or water) and mix.
 Add to dry ingredients and mix gently until incorporated.
 If batter seems too dry, add more liquid one spoonful at a time until you have a biscuit-dough like consistency.
-(Moister for the gluten free dumplings).